Emerson Model 1232 Television-Radio (1956)

 electrolytic capacitors had been replaced recently.
 Since the TV's voltages tested normal,

-I left these in place, although I would normally replace them as a
+I left these in place, although I'd normally replace them as a

 matter of course.
 The three orange drop capacitors